R12: APINVAPR Child-workflow On Error Is Not Cancelled If Approvals Is Stopped In The AP Invoice

 On : 12.1.3 version, Invoice Issues & MassAdd

 Child-workflow on error is not cancelled if approvals is stopped in the AP invoice

 Invoice is entered in AP and Approval for invoice is initiated.
 Two workflows are created: A parent wf and a child wf to the first responder.
 If parallel is enabled then there might be more child-wf created, one for each approver.
 If the approval is cancelled in AP both the parent and the child wf are cancelled.
 This is expected behavior.

 If the child WF goes on error [for example, escalated and the supervisor is not correctly defined in HR] and the approval is cancelled in AP then the parent wf is cancelled, but the child wf on error remains active.

 Even if the cause for the error is remedied the “Retry Errored Workflow Activities” concurrent request will still return an errored wf because the parent has been cancelled.

-Expected behavior would be that all relevant wf (parent and child) are cancelled if the approval is cancelled in AP.
+It is expected that all relevant wf (parent and child) are cancelled if the approval is cancelled in AP.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!